SkylineCommunications/dataminer-docs/connector-help/connector_help/WISI General Platform.md

 - **MAC Address:** The physical address of the hardware ethernet interface of the unit.
 - **IPv4 Remote Address:** The IPv4 network address of the control unit in the remote network.
 - **IPv4 Remote Netmask:** The IPv4 network net mask of the control unit in the remote network.
-- **IPv4 Remote DHCP:** Displays whether theIPv4 network address and net mask are awarded via DHCP.
+- **IPv4 Remote DHCP:** Displays whether the IPv4 network address and net mask are awarded via DHCP.
-- **IPv4 Remote DHCP Grant Status:** Displays whether theIPv4 network address and net mask are awarded via DHCP.
+- **IPv4 Remote DHCP Grant Status:** Displays whether the IPv4 network address and net mask are awarded via DHCP.
 - **IPv6 Remote Link Address:** The IPv6 network address of the control unit in the remote network.
 - **IPv6 Remote Link Pfx Len:** The prefix length of the IPv6 network address of the control unit in the remote network.
 - **IPv6 Remote Global Address:** The current global IPv6 network address of the control unit in the remote network.